ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 2. mRNA synthesis.

 ### Translation
 mRNA processing.
-Introns are removed, exons are spliced together, a protective cap and tail are ad
+Introns are removed, exons are spliced together, a protective cap and tail are added.
+The finished mRNA strand exits the nucl